Rocky Point begins Phase 6 of the COVID-19 recovery plans

 So come visit Rocky Point and discover the closest beach town to Phoenix, Arizona, only about 60 miles south oKeep in mind that even in whale season and for many different reasons no cruise can guarantee actual whale sightings.
 Suggested protocols to ensure the protection of whales during whale watching trips:f the border.
 And remember – after you visit, you’ll return frequently.
 So, when that happens, remember Anchor Storage: the place to keep your things secure in Rocky Point.
 It’s always easier to store your beach things, jet skis, and other large and small items than it is to haul them down time after time.

-Thank you for reading Rocky Point begins Phase 6 of the COVID-19 recovery plans, written by Greg Hixon of REMEX-IMAGE.
-Be sure to check out other posts here in the Anchor Storage blog.
+Thank you for reading Rocky Point begins Phase 6 of the COVID-19 recovery plans, written by Greg Hixon of RE-MEX-IMAGE and Hixonic Web Specialists.
 You’ll uncover the many wonderful aspects of Rocky Point, Mexico, from blog posts like this.